mayanring/better_photos/README.md

 By default, the app will expect your query engine to run on port 8000.
 If you want to override, specify an `ENV['PIO_ENGINE_URL']` somewhere in your config.

+Setup your consumer key and secrets (you'll have to make an app on 500px - see "applications" section under "settings" - or find someone with credentials).
+Stick this stuff in `config/secrets.yml` as `consumer_key` and `consumer_secret`

 Start Rails:

 `rails s`